getoptimum/optimum-dev-setup-guide/docs/guide.md

 This downloads and runs the same identity generation script, creating the bootstrap peer identity and setting the environment variable.

-## Use Cases

-You can use this setup to:

-* Test local applications with OptimumP2P
-* Learn publish/subscribe mechanics via REST or WebSocket
-* Simulate client/proxy/node interactions
-* Experiment with clustering, sharding, and thresholds

 ## Two Ways to Connect

 1. **Via Proxy** (recommended): Connect to proxies for managed access with authentication and rate limiting
 2. **Direct P2P**: Connect directly to P2P nodes for low-level integration

----

 ## Architecture Overview